Sandalwood: Hinduism

-Sandalwood is very sacred in the Hindu Ayurveda and is known in Sanskrit as chandana.
-The wood is used for worshipping the deities, and it is said that goddess Lakshmi lives in the sandalwood tree; therefore, it is also known as Srigandha.
-The wood of the tree is made into a paste by grinding sandalwood against stone slab, and this paste is integral to rituals and ceremonies, to make religious utensils, to decorate the icons of the deities, and to calm the mind during meditation and prayer.
-It is also distributed to devotees, who apply it to their foreheads or necks and chests.
-Sandalwood paste is used for most pujas both in temples and home altars performed in private households.
+Sandalwood is considered sacred in the Hindu Ayurveda and is known in Sanskrit as chandana.
+The wood is used for worshipping the deities, and it is said that Lakshmi (Sri), the goddess of well-being, lives in the sandalwood tree; therefore, it is also known as Srigandha.

-The paste is prepared by grinding wood by hand against granite slabs shaped for this purpose.
-With the gradual addition of water, a thick paste forms (called kalabham "കളഭം" in Malayalam language and gandha ಗಂಧ in Kannada) and is mixed with saffron or other such pigments to make chandanam.
+Sandalwood paste is prepared by grinding a piece of dry sandalwood into powder, against a stone slab.
+With the gradual addition of water, a thick paste forms, (called kalabham "കളഭം" in Malayalam language and gandha ಗಂಧ in Kannada) and it is mixed with saffron or other such pigments to make chandanam.
 Chandanam, further mixed with herbs, perfumes, pigments, and some other compounds, results in javadhu.
 Kalabham, chandanam, and javadhu are dried and used as kalabham powder, chandanam powder, and javadhu powder, respectively.
 Chandanam powder is very popular in India and is also used in Nepal.

-In Tirupati after religious tonsure, sandalwood paste is applied to protect the skin.
+In Tirupati, after religious tonsure, sandalwood paste is applied to protect the skin.
 In Hinduism and Ayurveda, sandalwood is thought to bring one closer to the divine.
 Thus, it is one of the most used holy elements in Hindu and Vedic societies.

+This paste is integral to rituals and ceremonies, for making religious utensils, for decorating sacred images, and it is believed to calm the mind during meditation and prayer.
+It is also distributed to devotees, who apply it to their foreheads or necks and chests.
+Sandalwood paste is used for most pujas both in temples and private households.

 Jainism

-Sandalwood use is an integral part of daily practices of Jainism.
-Sandalwood paste mixed with saffron is used to worship tirthankar Jain deities.
-Sandalwood powder is showered as blessings by Jain monks and nuns (sadhus and sadhvis) to their disciples and followers.
+Sandalwood use is an integral part of the daily practices of Jainism.
+Sandalwood paste mixed with saffron is used to worship the Tirthankaras of Jainism.
+Sandalwood powder is showered as blessings by Jain monks and nuns (sadhus and sadhvis) onto their disciples and followers.
 Sandalwood garlands are used to dress the body during Jain cremation ceremonies.
-During the festival of Mahamastakabhisheka that is held once in every 12 years, the statue of Gommateshwara is then bathed and anointed with libations such as milk, sugarcane juice, and saffron paste, and sprinkled with powders of sandalwood, turmeric, and vermilion.
+During the festival of Mahamastakabhisheka that is held once in every 12 years, the Gommateshwara statue is bathed and anointed with libations such as milk, sugarcane juice, and saffron paste, and sprinkled with powders of sandalwood, turmeric, and vermilion.